 The India small hydropower market size reached USD 124.46 Million in 2024.
-Looking forward, IMARC Group expects the market to reach USD 204.04 Million by 2033, exhibiting a growth rate (CAGR) of 5.2% during 2025-2033.
-Government initiatives promoting renewable energy, the need for rural electrification, and the country's abundant water resources suitable for small-scale projects are some of the factors propelling the growth of the market.
+The market is expected to reach USD 204.04 Million by 2033, exhibiting a growth rate (CAGR) of 5.2% during 2025-2033.
+The market growth is attributed to the implementation of government initiatives promoting renewable energy, the need for rural electrification, and the country's abundant water resources suitable for small-scale projects.

 Growing Expansion of Renewable Energy

 India is undergoing a significant transformation in its energy sector, focusing on increasing the share of renewable sources.
 The country has set ambitious goals to enhance its capacity in solar, wind, hydroelectric, and other renewable energies.
 This shift aims to reduce dependence on fossil fuels, decrease greenhouse gas emissions, and promote sustainable development.
 The government's policies and initiatives are designed to attract investments, encourage technological advancements, and facilitate the integration of renewable energy into the national grid.
+This, in turn, is augmenting the India small hydropower market share.
 Challenges such as infrastructure development, financing, and regulatory frameworks are being addressed to ensure the successful implementation of these initiatives.
 India's commitment to renewable energy reflects its dedication to environmental sustainability and energy security.
 As of October 2024, India's small hydropower capacity has reached 5.07 GW contributing to the nation's total renewable energy capacity of 203.18 GW.
 This growth underscores India's commitment to expanding its renewable energy portfolio.
 This significant progress aligns with India's goal of achieving 500 GW of non-fossil fuel electricity generation capacity by 2030.

 Strategic Enhancement of Hydropower Capacity